hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 Note that the command roslaunch will bring up a roscore, so you could launch Picam first and then run other rospy scripts.
 To stop a script, simple press `ctrl+c`.
 ### Task
 You are provided with ROS subscriber motor_control.py for motor command and ROS publisher for image publishing.
 Try to make the duckiebot do lane following in scripts `~/Duckiebot_Survey/catkin_ws/src/lane_following/src/lane_following.py` by filling in the `#TO DO` sections.
+You can either edit the file on duckiebot directly using `nano` or `vim`, or you can modify the file on laptop and use `scp` command to copy the file onto duckiebot.